 All entities participating in a procurement process using/receiving federal funds must be registered in Sam.gov.
-It is also required that suppliers submitting quotes for the CDBG-DR/MIT programs are registered in the System for Award Management (SAM) to be considered.
+It is also required that suppliers submitting quotes for the CDBG-DR/MIT programs are registered in SAM to be considered.
 If not yet registered, suppliers must include evidence of registration when submitting their quotes.
 Such registration is free of charge for the supplier.